SRAM is the second most popular road bike groupset manufacturer. Many believe it’s better than Shimano.

 So, I dove into forums like Reddit and talked to SRAM users to learn more.
 Those with rich experience agree that the shifting differences between these groupsets are negligible.

-If you’ve been using Shimano, you’ll have to get used to a slightly different shifting style.
-You need to press both the left and right levers simultaneously to shift the chainring.
+If you’ve been using Shimano, you must get used to a slightly different shifting style.
+You must simultaneously press the left and right levers to shift the chainring.
+To change gears, you use the left/right lever (depending on the setting).

 Ergonomics